Skip to content Skip to footer navigation

 • Cover score: 72%

-This Victoria-only policy offers good coverage, including the ability to choose your own repairer in the case of an accident, however it falls down on value for money, with our CHOICE experts rating it as the second-worst on price out of all the policies we have looked at.
+This Victoria-only policy offers good coverage, including the ability to choose your own repairer in the case of an accident, but it falls down on value for money, with our CHOICE experts rating it as the second-worst on price out of all the policies we looked at.

 It does include mobile phones and electronics in 'personal items' up to a $1000 limit, in case your items are stolen from your vehicle or damaged in an accident.